kkkrist/nnft/README.md

 Most of the scripts require the same environment variables as the backend (for the same reason).

-The `deploy.js` script additionally requires the private key of the address the contract should be deployed with to be available as `DAPK`.
+When deploying to a public network, the `deploy.js` script additionally requires the private key of the address the contract should be deployed with to be available as `DAPK`.

 The `fund.js` script simply transfers 10 ETH from the contract owner address to an address found in in the `ADDRESS_TO_FUND` environment variable for testing purposes.